Symphogear: Minor characters

-Debuting in Symphogear AXZ.
-A woman from Val Verde who was a friend of Chris' mother and father, helping the Yukine family to realize their dream of bringing peace to the world with songs.
+Debuting in Symphogear AXZ, Sonia is woman from Val Verde who was a friend of Chris' parents, helping the Yukine family to realize their dream of bringing peace to the world with songs.
 Chris looked up to Sonia and thought of her as an older sister.
 However, due to Sonia's carelessness, terrorists were able to sneak a bomb into the camp the Yukine family resided in, killing both Chris' parents.
-Chris and Sonia were separated in the confusion; though Sonia managed to survive harm, Chris was captured by the terrorists and sold into slavery.
+Chris and Sonia were separated in the confusion.
+However, after Sonia eventually survived harm, Chris was captured by the terrorists and sold into slavery.
 Chris and Sonia meet again nine years later when SONG intervenes in Val Verde due to reports of Alca-Noise.